Sudan, World's Last Male Northern White Rhino, Dies

 "But then, as far as their propagation is concerned, we are happy that at least we collected some sperm from him and the other males," Ngulu said.

-One of the huge hurdles facing scientists is that the two remaining female northern white rhinos cannot gestate the next generation — one is sterile and the other is not physically capable of carrying a calf full term.
+One of the huge hurdles facing scientists is that the two remaining female northern white rhinos cannot gestate the next generation — one is sterile and the other is not physically capable of carrying a calf to full term.

 "So, natural reproduction cannot take place, artificial insemination is not possible, so the only other option that we have to have a pure northern white rhino baby is to retrieve or to do something we call ovum pick-up, collect eggs from the females," Ngulu said.

 Those fertilized eggs would then be implanted in a southern white rhino, who would carry the calf to term.
 Taking eggs from a rhino, though, has never been done.
-If and when scientists take that risk, there's a chance that the females could perish — bringing the species to extinction.
+If and when scientists take that risk, there is a chance that the females could perish — bringing the species to extinction.